mazal/untrammeled-penny/README.md

 # DEMO: trial of a blockquote w/in a list ⬩ untrammeled-penny

-While attempting routine documentation in Markdown, a number of **edge cases** presented themselves.
+While attempting routine documentation in Markdown, several **edge cases** presented themselves.
 In essence, this "README.md" file is faux or trial README, using a number of the edge-cases encountered, namely: **Nesting a blockquote** w/in list element; **Nesting a list** w/in blockquote element; Deploying footnotes (understanding footnotes, while simply starting to make use of them!); Strikethrough; Old style title line (?).

 ## Contained in This Document
 - Title